malikharis1/JavaScript15/ReadME.md

 ## Note  🧲

 This guide is meant for people who already have a basic understanding of programming concepts and want to learn JavaScript.
 If you are new to programming, we recommend that you start with a beginner's course before attempting this guide.

+## About the Author  ☔

+Hi!
+My name is Haris Malik and I am a Front-End Web Developer.
+I created this repository as a resource for others looking to improve their JavaScript skills.
+I hope that you find it helpful and informative.
+If you have any questions or suggestions, you can reach me at protonmail harismalik1@protonmail.com or on my website harismalik.netlify.app.
+Happy coding!